maryletteroa/azure-databricks-spark/README.md

 # azure-databricks-spark

 ## About
-introductory exercises on spark in azure databricks
+exercises on spark in azure databricks

 ## Details